-The study consisted of two separate efforts evaluating Heterobasidion control treatments at the time of harvest and the long-term results of infection on forest stands after harvest.
-First, an experimental study evaluated the efficacy of post-harvest stump treatments in preventing or reducing Heterobasidion colonization in the stumps of recently cut white fir in field and laboratory trials.
-This study evaluated the efficacy of borate, urea, and two strains of Phlebiopsis gigantea (Phlebiopsis) in reducing the occurrence of Heterobasidion in cut stumps one year after harvest.
+The study consisted of several separate efforts addressing two conceptual areas.
+First, an experimental study evaluated the efficacy of post-harvest stump treatments in preventing or reducing Heterobasidion infection in the stumps of recently cut white fir in field and laboratory trials.
+This study evaluated the efficacy of borate, urea, and two strains of Phlebiopsis gigantea (Phlebiopsis) in reducing the occurrence of Heterobasidion.

-Phlebiopsis is a soil-dwelling fungus that can occur as a saprophyte on cut stumps and can outcompete Heterobasidion for substrates.
-Phlebiopsis is used commercially in European timber operations to mitigate Heterobasidion infection in cut stumps (Oliva et al 2017, Pellicciaro et al 2021), but local strains had not yet been isolated for use or evaluated for efficacy in the Mediterranean climate of the Western United States.
+Phlebiopsis is a common soil-dwelling fungus that can occur as a saprophyte on cut stumps and can outcompete Heterobasidion for stump substrates.
+Phlebiopsis is used commercially in Europe to mitigate Heterobasidion infection in cut stumps (Oliva et al 2017, Pellicciaro et al 2021), but local strains had not previously been isolated for use or evaluated for efficacy in the Mediterranean climate of the Western United States.

-Field studies confirmed that cut stump treatments of borate and urea were both effective at reducing the probability of recovering Heterobasidion on stumps a year after harvest (Figure 1).
-In addition, all treatments were effective in significantly reducing the area within a stump colonized by Heterobasidion (Figure 1).
+Field studies confirmed that cut stump treatments of borate and urea were both effective at reducing the probability of recovering Heterobasidion a year after harvest (Figure 1).
+In addition, all treatments were effective in significantly reducing the area of stumps colonized by

+Heterobasidion (Figure 1).

 A novel aspect of this study was the use of two local isolates of Phlebiopsis.
 While Phlebiopsis application was less effective at preventing initial Heterobasidion infection, it was effective in reducing the magnitude of Heterobasidion colonization.
-This, potentially lower cost treatment, is effective in European timber operations (Blomquist et al. 2020), can be applied directly to equipment in bar oil, and may have longer lasting effects than single chemical applications due to persistence on cut stumps.
-These results suggest promise for Phlebiopsis use in timber operations in Western North America.
+This potentially lower cost treatment is effective in European timber operations (Blomquist et al. 2020), can be applied directly to equipment in bar oil, and may have longer lasting effects than single chemical applications due to persistence on cut stumps.
+These results suggest promise for Phlebiopsis use in Western North America.

 Figure 1.
 Reproduced from Poloni et al 2021.
 Box and whisker plots of Heterobasidion occidentale treatments to control pathogen establishment on Abies concolor stumps with the probability of pathogen recovery on a per-stump basis (pathogen colonization or infection, A) and the proportion of sample disc area that was colonized by H. occidentale (5cm depth), B) Infection probabilities were predicted values from a mixed general linear model (AUC = 0.725.
-Letters indicate statistically significant Dunnett's pairwise contracts (P≤0.05)
+Letters indicate statistically significant Dunnett's pairwise contracts ($P \le 0.05$)

-A separate study (Cobb et al. in. prep) made use of long-term data sets to evaluate the persistence and spread of Heterobasidion at three forest types in the Sierra Nevada and Cascade Ranges.
-The authors visited sites that had been surveyed for Heterobasidion infected trees for over 45 years in three disease systems: mixed conifer stands in the relatively wet Yosemite Valley (19 plots), mixed conifer stands in the dryer east side of the Sierra Nevada (19 plots spanning an area from Modoc to Inyo County), and true fir dominated stands in the Sierra Nevada (26 plots within the Stanislaus and El Dorado National Forests).
-Research plots had been subject to a variety of silvicultural treatments prior to surveys.
+A separate study made use of long-term data sets to evaluate the persistence and spread of Heterobasidion in several locations in the Sierra Nevada and Cascade Ranges.
+The authors visited sites that had been surveyed for Heterobasidion infection extent and severity for over 45 years in three disease systems: mixed conifer stands in the relatively wet Yosemite Valley, mixed conifer stands in the dryer east side of the Sierra Nevada (spanning an area from Modoc to Inyo County), and true fir dominated stands in the Sierra Nevada (within the Stanislaus and El Dorado National Forests).
+Stands evaluated had been subject to a variety of silvicultural treatments prior to surveys.

-The authors revisited stands initially surveyed from 1965-1972 and most recently surveyed in 2019 or 2020 to determine the spatial extent (gap size) of Heterobasidion infection.
-All trees within disease centers (gaps) were mapped and surveyed for signs of Heterobasidion.
-Tissue from highly symptomatic trees were cultured to confirm infection.
-Surveys were conducted between 5 and 12 years after an initial gap expansion period, and all trees within 2-5 meters of the previous mapped infection boundary were surveyed at each time period.
-This study found that rates of Heterobasidion gap expansion slowed considerably after 10 years of active host mortality (Figure 2.)
+The authors revisited stands initially surveyed from 1965-1972 and most recently surveyed from 2019-2020 to determine the spatial extent (or gap size) of Heterobasidion infection.
+This study found that rates of Heterobasidion expansion slowed considerably after 10 years of active host mortality (Figure 2.)
 Disease severity, the proportion of basal area killed by Heterobasidion infection, was not correlated to gap size or expansion rate.
-In addition, the total area of the gap expansion was best predicted by the early rate of gap expansion (first 5-10 years of surveys) (Figure 2).
-The study did not find correlations between disease severity and either host density, tree size, spatial arrangement, or conditions which determined initial inoculum levels.
+In addition, the total area of the Heterobasidion gap expansion was best predicted by the early rate of infection (first 5-10 years) (Figure 2).
 As there was not a correlation between gap size and disease severity, the study concluded that early gap expansion rate may be the most useful predictor for gap size and in turn total basal area killed.